 If you currently have an interest free overdraft, please be aware that it will not remain interest free forever.
 We advise that you check your terms and conditions for when interest will be applied and make plans to repay this once you are working.

 Most banks offer a transition period from the end of study to starting work, before you have to start paying back your overdraft to avoid paying interest.
-This will differ from account to account and bank to bank so check directly your bank, because they may also be able to advise if they have put extra concessions in place to help customers through coronavirus.
+This will differ from account to account and bank to bank so check directly your bank.

 If you’re not sure how to start paying it back, Which have a great guide on how to manage this.